-The first few months of the year tend to be the coldest in the UK.
+It goes without saying that the first few months of the year tend to be the coldest in the UK; January and February in particular.
 For all of you early risers out there who drive to work, having to go through the tedious ritual of scraping ice off the windows every morning while it’s still dark can be a real pain.
 Alongside this, sometimes even trying to open the car door can be hard work too.
 If it’s rained the night before and the morning heralds a particularly hard frost, even getting the door open can be a struggle if water freezes in the doors shuts.
 To compound things further, you may find that you can’t even get your car key in the lock, or if you can, the key won’t even turn.
 With this in mind, here a few handy tip to help you unfreeze the car door lock so that you can gain access to the vehicle.

 1. Heat the car key